 Advocate & Negotiate.
 A Tenant Rep’s job, by definition, is to represent and advocate for tenants.
 So while business owners are occupied managing their operation, a tenant rep broker will stand in and manage all negotiations on a client’s behalf.

 Process to Close.
-Acting as a stand-in for the client, a Tenant Rep will manage every step of the process, including acting as a go-between for the Landlord/Client relationship, and taking the property through close into possession.
+Acting as a stand-in for the client, a Tenant Rep will manage every step of the process.
+This includes acting as a go-between for the Landlord/Client relationship, and taking the property through close into possession.